AndroidHell/androidhell.github.io/source/_posts/2015-12-18-2-gists-to-help-you-github-better.markdown

 You can change the commands to whatever you want but as is, run the first by typing "rake blog" and the second by "rake push".

-If yo uadd these to the bottom of the Rakefile in your project they should work out of the box.
+If you add these to the bottom of the Rakefile in your project they should work out of the box.

 -R

+The above linked to my github gists and the below is inline markdown.
+I really jsut did htis to learn how for future reasons.

 Alternate code listed: